NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Index.page.md

 This section details the decisions and rationale behind the design of the Genomic Medicine Service.

-{{pagelink:Home/Design/Designoverview.page.md}} provides an overview of the current state of the Genomic Testing Process and how this has been translated to an electornic process.
+{{pagelink:Home/Design/Designoverview.page.md}} provides an overview of the current state of the Genomic Testing Process and how this has been translated to an electronic process.

 {{pagelink:Home/Design/Current-State-vs-Future-State.page.md}} describes the intended future state of electronic test order messaging and updates.